 a rather natural process.
 There's no way

-to directly attribute my perpetual state
+that I can directly attribute my perpetual

-Whether it's the sunlight that filters
+Whether it's the sunlight filtering

 through our Horse Chestnut or my